Colombia presidential candidates seek alliances for runoff

 Negotiations in Cuba to end Colombia's 50-year civil war appear to be in limbo until the election is decided.

-Zuluaga surged late in the campaign, backed by popular former President Alvaro Uribe, who turned against Santos over his decision to negotiate with the FARC.
+For months, he had a comfortable lead in polls but Zuluaga surged in the last three weeks, backed by popular former President Alvaro Uribe, who turned against Santos over his decision to negotiate with the FARC.

-While many voters care more about the economy than the war, there is not much difference between the pro-business policies of Santos and Zuluaga and investors see little market impact from the runoff or a potential collapse of talks.
+While many voters care more about the economy than the war, there is not much difference between the pro-business policies of Santos and Zuluaga.
+So the runoff will, like the first-round vote, essentially be a referendum on Santos' strategy.

-"We believe the government's overwhelming military superiority over the guerrillas ensures there would be no change to security conditions, should the dialogue come to an end," said Mario Castro, an analyst at Nomura Securities in New York.

 Zuluaga, 55, accuses Santos of giving too much away at the secret negotiations, and wants a return to the hardline military strategy Uribe pursued during his eight years in power.